Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Experiments and Results

 \subsection{Discussion}

-From the results, we see that both learning-based agents outperform the fixed policy agents by some margin.
-Although only two action choices separate the two learning agents, we observe that the hybrid agent significantly outperforms the standard agent.
+From the results, we see that the learning agents outperform the fixed-policy agents by some margin.
+Although only two action choices separate the standard and the hybrid agents, we observe that the hybrid agents significantly outperform the standard agents.
 Evidently, instead of letting the agent explore the rare state-action pair it may be better suited if these are replaced by rule-based logic, especially if we know what actions might be good in the given state.
-Thus, for a complex decision-making task like Monopoly, it may be best to use a hybrid approach if certain decisions occur less frequently than others: DRL for more frequent but complex decisions and a fixed policy for the less frequent but straightforward ones.
-Additionally, we see from \Cref{fig_wins} and \Cref{fig_reward}, the hybrid agent converges sooner (3500 games) and to a better policy than the standard DRL agent (5500 games).
-From \Cref{fig_statecomp} we see that our state representation considerably increases the performance of the learning agent when compared to previous attempts.
-As can be seen from \Cref{fig_rewardcomp}, a sparse reward is not ideal when we consider all possible actions in Monopoly.
-We show that our combination of dense and sparse rewards performs better than previous implementations.
+Additionally, we see from \Cref{fig_wins_ppo} and \Cref{fig_wins}, the hybrid agents converge sooner and to a better policy than the standard DRL agents.
+From \Cref{fig_statecomp} and \Cref{fig_rewardcomp} we see that our state representation and design of reward function improves the performance of the DDQN learning agent when compared to previous attempts.
+Though we see a similar pattern for both value based and policy gradient based methods, we note that the hybrid PPO agent outperforms the hybrid DDQN agent.